 If physical distancing measures introduce new health and safety risks (e.g. because they impact communication), you need to manage those risks too.
-The Safe Work Australia website has links to a range visual prompts to help remind staff and others of the risks of COVID-19 and the measures that are necessary to stop its spread.
+The States of Guernsey has links to a range of visual prompts to help remind staff and others of the risks of COVID-19 and the measures that are necessary to stop its spread.